 Also, with more and more audiences, generating more and more data, marketers need to be able to set-up and maximize this opportunity from the outset; to bring a range of disparate strands – technology, media, data, creative, content, data –together to form a cohesive, agile whole.

 Channels must share a common purpose.
 But this is impossible under the existing model, in which different messages are delivered via different channels at different times via different agencies with different goals and metrics.
 Inefficiencies and message latency are inevitable.

 Accordingly, the opposite now has to happen.
 A single, seamless, integrated view of the customer.
 A single path via which to reach, contact, and engage with them, whatever the brand, whatever the message.

 At least 70% of the decision-making process now takes place before any contact is made with a potential vendor (and with GDPR and other major market disruptors on the horizon, this percentage will almost certainly rise).
 Brands must therefore start infiltrating, influencing and tangibly impacting the customer buying process much earlier.
 They must reinvent themselves as publishers; blur the lines between media, data, content and creative.

 This, in a nutshell, is precisely what Twogether media is all about.
 One vision delivered not just via one network of marketing businesses, but under one roof.
 One agency that understands and can navigate the entire journey.

 The truth is clear.
 You can no longer talk about media without talking about content.
 Or content without talking about creative.
 Or creative without talking about the engagement channels across which it has to work.
 And you can no longer talk about any of these things without talking about data and digitisation.

 It’s all one.
 And that’s great news.
 If you – and your agency – are prepared.

 How ready is your brand for media and marketing 2.0?
-Drop an email to email@example.com and let’s talk about it.
+Get in touch with us below.